Reaction Network Analysis of Metabolic Insulin Signaling: Summary and Outlook

 The insulin signaling system is an important metabolic system.
-In this study, we derived a CRN of the \cite{SEDA2002} insulin signaling model with 20 species, 35 complexes, and 35 reactions.
+In this study, we derived a CRN of the Sedaghat et al insulin signaling model with 20 species, 35 complexes, and 35 reactions.
 We have shown that it is a nonconservative, non-weakly reversible, and high deficiency ($\delta = 7$) system.
-The positive dependence of the reaction network ensures the existence of rate constants under which the mass action system has positive equilibria.
+The positive dependence of the reaction network ensures the existence of rate constants under which the mass action system has positive equilibria (Proposition \ref{prop:1}).
 Additionally, the network's $t$-minimality implies that the kinetic and stoichiometric subspaces coincide, which is necessary for the existence of nondegenerate equilibria.
-Moreover, the network is concordant, which implies that the system's SFRF, when restricted to any stoichiometric compatibility class, is injective.
+Moreover, the network is concordant, which implies that the system's species formation rate function, when restricted to any stoichiometric compatibility class, is injective.
 It follows, then, that the kinetic system is monostationary, i.e., there is at most one positive equilibrium in each stoichiometric compatibility class.

-We obtained the finest independent decomposition of the INSMS network $\mathscr{N} = \{R_1, \ldots, R_{35}\}$ consisting of 10 subnetworks which we have also shown to be bi-independent (Proposition \ref{prop:16}).
-Upon considering a deficiency-oriented coarsening of the finest decomposition, we have shown that the insulin signaling system has an equilibrium in each stoichiometric compatibility class (Proposition \ref{prop:18}).
-However, the hindrance for the system to have unique positive equilibrium in each stoichiometric compatibility class is its lack of weak reversibility, not its nonconservativity.
-This is due to the high deficiency subnetwork of the network's deficiency-oriented coarsening.
-To support this observation, we have derived a sufficient condition for the existence of a unique positive equilibrium in each stoichiometric compatibility class for an insulin signaling-similar system (Proposition \ref{prop:19}).
+We obtained the finest independent decomposition of the metabolic insulin signaling network $\mathscr{N} = \{R_1, \ldots, R_{35}\}$ consisting of 10 subnetworks which we have shown to be bi-independent (Proposition \ref{prop:2}).
+CRNT analysis using a coarsening of the decomposition revealed three subnetworks of the metabolic insulin signaling network which are not only functionally but also structurally important.
+Upon considering a deficiency-oriented coarsening of the finest decomposition, we have shown how a binary decomposition can be viewed in relation to a network's set of positive equilibria (Lemma \ref{lem:3}).
+We have also developed a method of determining positive equilibria of the metabolic insulin signaling network using its deficiency-oriented coarsening (Proposition \ref{prop:4}).
+This provides an alternative method for solving positive equilibria analytically using smaller subnetworks instead of the (more complex) entire network.